nedbat/coveragepy/doc/cmd.rst

 During execution, coverage.py may warn you about conditions it detects that could affect the measurement process.
 The possible warnings include:

+* "Could not parse Python file XXX (couldnt-parse)"

+  During reporting, a file was thought to be Python, but it couldn't be parsed as Python.

 * "Trace function changed, measurement is likely wrong: XXX (trace-changed)"

   Coverage measurement depends on a Python setting called the trace function.